Should You Downsize to Live More Sustainably?

 I think one of the main reasons people opt for a tiny home is that they are environmentally conscious and are interested in lowering their footprint on the Earth.
 TinyHouseBuild.com demonstrates this in a really concise style, check out this link.
-Because tiny houses are smaller, less materials and energies are needed to build these homes.
+Because tiny houses are smaller, we need less materials and energy to build these homes.
 Also the physical size is smaller so there’s less effect on land space.

 The other enticing aspect of tiny living is financial freedom.
 In choosing to live in a little home, mortgages and rental payments are nonexistent.
 You only have to pay for the cost of your tiny home, which is much much less than conventional homes.
 Even more appetizing is the fact that without the burden of house payments, you have the financial freedom to use your money elsewhere perhaps for travelling in your mobile tiny home!
 I really like this image by thetinylife.com:

 **I recommend watching the documentary TINY: A Story About Living Small.
 You can find this film on Netflix.
 It follows two young people and their journey to build their very own tiny home.**

 So what do you think?
 Should You Downsize to Live More Sustainably?